 A sound condition monitoring strategy starts with assessing your enterprise’s machinery assets and processes in totality.
 As the saying goes, “An ounce of prevention is worth a pound of cure,” the best way to mitigate unplanned downtime events is in avoiding them altogether.
 And the best way to do that is through a plant-wide, proactive condition monitoring strategy.

-It is important to think about countering unplanned downtime events on a plant-wide scale, to do otherwise would invite “blind spots” in coverage that can come back to “haunt” you down the road.
+It is important to think about countering unplanned downtime events on a planet-wide scale, to do otherwise would invite “blind spots” in coverage that can come back to “haunt” you down the road.
 A thorough audit of all of your machinery (and their support systems) will make sure that you are fully aware of all assets that need condition-based monitoring so you can have a proactive maintenance program.

 You cannot recreate uncollected data after failure unless you monitor before failure occurs.

 A comprehensive condition monitoring strategy brings technology and domain expertise together.
-From portable, walk around solutions, sensors and monitors, automated diagnostic software, to service and training; a plant wide strategy employs the right combination to best meet company needs.
+From portable, walk around solutions, sensors and monitors, automated diagnostic software, to service and training; a plant-wide strategy employs the right combination to best meet company needs.
 Bently Nevada is here to support.
 In most cases, you’ll want this strategy to be as automated as possible.
 This brings a twofold benefit: lower overall costs and 24/7 monitoring.
 Employing a suite of sensors to monitor the various states and limits of your machinery will pay for themselves by bringing you real-time data, and a plant-wide view of the health of every critical asset you own.

 - Proximity sensors